Fire-damaged Los Angeles freeway repairs will take three to five weeks, California governor says

 “Every piece of land is being utilized, so I can see the pressure or the incentives for making use of these spaces under these highways,” he said.

 Watson reported from San Diego.
-Associated Press writer Christopher Weber in Los Angeles and Jeff McMurray in Chicago contributed to this report.
+Associated Press writers Christopher Weber and Stefanie Dazio in Los Angeles; Jeff McMurray in Chicago; and Anisha Frizzell in Atlanta contributed to this report.

 Credit: AP